 We know one size doesn’t fit all when it comes to how your available balance is treated for tax.
 Until a time where every individual can choose how to store it, Hatch uses a money market fund because it’s the most straightforward option for the most investors.

 Note: While keeping money in a cash account may seem straightforward, complex Financial Arrangement tax rules could apply for many investors.
-Hatch believes in putting control in your hands and we’re continually working with our US broker DriveWealth to investigate how we can let individual investors choose their preference.
+At Hatch, we believe in putting control in your hands and we’re continually working with our US broker DriveWealth to investigate how we can let individual investors choose their preference.

 Your tax obligations are unique to you - if you're unsure, we recommend you seek professional tax advice.
 Your situation may change over time; it’s your responsibility to keep up to date with changes.